-In this paper we report on an experience communicating two computer algebra systems, namely GAP (and more concretely, its HAP package to compute in Homological Algebra) and Kenzo (to compute in Algebraic Topology).
-Both systems cooperate through an OpenMath link in computing homology of groups.
-In addition, once the output from HAP has been integrated in Kenzo, it can be used to compute more complicated algebraic invariants, as homology groups of some 2-types.
+In this paper we report on an experience communicating between the GAP computional algebra system (in particular, its HAP package for homological algebra computations) and the Kenzo computer system for Algebraic Topology.
+Both systems were made to cooperate through an OpenMath link in order to perform computations in group cohomology.
+Furthermore, once HAP output is integrated into Kenzo, it can be used to compute more complicated algebraic invariants such as the homology groups of various 2-types.